Open days and events

 To find out more about bursaries, scholarships, grants, tuition fees, living expenses, student loans, and other financial help available at King's please visit the Fees and Funding section.

 The Anatomy, Developmental & Human Biology Intercalated BSc course will provide you with a great deal of flexibility and freedom to choose modules that reflect your interests, under guidance from our staff to ensure that your choices form a coherent programme of study.
-It offers a wide choice of taught units, including advanced human anatomy, biology of cancer, developmental neurobiology and psychology/behavioural science.
+It offers a wide choice of taught units, e.g., advanced human anatomy, surgical science, developmental neurobiology and psychology/behavioural science and many more.
 You are also required to complete a compulsory research project, either library-based or experimental, on topics that reflect the research strengths and interests of the department.
-The requirement means that you will acquire valuable research skills, as well as opportunities to develop specialist knowledge in anatomy and related fields which will be of benefit in any medical career.
+This requirement means that you will acquire valuable research skills, as well as opportunities to develop specialist knowledge in anatomy and related fields which will be of benefit in any medical career.
+The projects offered in the programme will give you real world experience of working in laboratories and / or data collecting, each culminating in you producing your own unique body of work for assessment.
+The projects offer a real evolution of learning technique, writing skills, analysis, multidisciplinary teamwork and knowledge enhancement.

 Waterloo campus is home of the Florence Nightingale Faculty of Nursing & Midwifery and facilities for other faculties